ZmeiGorynych/grammarVAE_pytorch/README.md

 * `back_and_forth.py` tries to go the full cycle from a SMILES string to a latent space vector and back.
 As it's using poorly trained weights for now, expect the generated strings to be garbage :)
 * `notebooks/PrettyPic.ipynb` draws a pretty picture of a molecule from a SMILES string

+Changes made in comparison to mkusner/grammarVAE:
+* Port to Python 3
+* Port the neural model from Keras to PyTorch
+* Refactor code to eliminate repetition
+* Add extra masking to guarantee molecules are complete by max_len
+* Port Bayesian optimization to use GPyOpt

+Extensions implemented so far:
+* Add dropout to all layers of the model
+* Provide alternative encoder using RNN + attention

 Major things left to do:
 * Tune the training of the model
 * Make the model work on strings too (currently just grammars)
-* Port Bayesian optimization to use gpy and gpyopt